|The Frankfurt-Tipp rating:|

 |Production country:||Deutschland 2019|

 |Running time:||Approx. 111 min|

 |Rated:||From 6 years|

 Steve (Friedrich Mücke) and Carola (Julia Koschitz) have been a couple for five years.
-Routine, but also trust and loving togetherness determine their everyday lives.
-When Steve's best friend Bob (Bastian Reiber) is left out of the blue by his girlfriend, Steve also gets doubts.
+Routine, but also trust and loving togetherness determine their everyday life.
+When Steve's best friend Bob (Bastian Reiber) is dumped by his girlfriend out of the blue, Steve also starts to have doubts.
 Does he really make Carola happy?
-Is he paying enough attention to their needs?
-When he is completely thrown out of concept even in his job, which is going well in itself, the confused Steve goes on a self-optimization trip, where Harald (Michael Wittenborn), the new friend of Bob's ex, of all people, should help him.
-But instead of helping his relationship with it, Steve just makes everything worse with it…
+Does he pay enough attention to her needs?
+When he is also thrown off track in his job, which is actually going well, the confused Steve embarks on a trip to self-optimization, in which Harald (Michael Wittenborn), of all people, the new boyfriend of Bob's ex, is supposed to help him.
+But instead of helping his relationship, Steve only makes things worse.

-Westhoff has a talent for making his characters very likeable despite - or even because of - their too human weaknesses.
-He manages to do that again, which works out especially well with Steve, who actually behaves in such a way that you want to shake him up as a viewer, so that he comes to his senses again and doesn't sabotage his relationship so much by his behavior.
+Westhoff has a knack for making his characters very likeable despite - or perhaps because of - their all-too-human flaws.
+He manages to do that again here, which works especially well with Steve, who actually behaves in a way that makes you want to give him a good shake as a viewer, so that he comes to his senses and doesn't sabotage his relationship through his behavior in such a way.
 A character like that can quickly get on your nerves.
-But Westhoff's screenplay and the charming game by Friedrich Mücke successfully counteract this.
-The good chemistry between Mücke and his film partner Julia Koschitz also makes sure that despite all the chaotic pitfalls Steve and Carola hope to get their relationship under control.
+But Westhoff's script and Friedrich Mücke's charming performance successfully counteract this.
+The good chemistry between Mücke and his film partner Julia Koschitz also ensures that, despite all the chaotic pitfalls, you hope that Steve and Carola will get their relationship under control.